jamesrhester/PyFormatTransformer/How-To-Use.rst

 Step 4: Run the transformation
 ------------------------------

-Provide input and output filenames, specifying in each case the relevant format and set of input and output canonical dataname bundles.
+Provide a list of canonical names for the output file, together with input and output filenames, specifying in each case the relevant format.
+The transformation manager will attempt to find or calculate the items in the output bundle based on information in the dictionary.

 ::

-    transformer.manage_transformation("input.nx","nxmx","output.cif","cif")
+    output_bundle = ["a different dataname","some other dataname","a dataname"]
+    transformer.manage_transform(output_bundle,"input.nx","nxmx","output.cif","cif")

 Notes